maartenmennes/ICA-AROMA/doc/manual.md

 ICA-AROMA (for "ICA-based Automatic Removal Of Motion Artifacts") attempts to identify and remove motion artefacts from fMRI data.
 To that end it exploits Independent Component Analysis (ICA) to decompose the data into a set of independent components.
 Based on the results of a [FSL-MELODIC](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MELODIC) ICA decomposition, ICA-AROMA automatically identifies which of these components are related to head motion, by using four robust and standardized features.

-The identified components are then removed from the data through linear regression in similar way to [fsl_regfilt](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MELODIC#fsl_regfilt_command-line_program).
+The identified motion components are then removed from the data through linear regression in similar way to [fsl_regfilt](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/MELODIC#fsl_regfilt_command-line_program).

 Within the typical fMRI preprocessing pipeline ICA-AROMA has to be applied *after* spatial smoothing, but *prior to* temporal filtering.